 Hi Barbara,

-Not a staple, but you can add one grated English cucumber.
+Not in my version, but you can add one grated English cucumber.